Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive Control: Problem Statement

-To deal with the over-actuation problem and formulate the optimization problem in a more general form, we introduce the Lasso term into the objective function.
-Besides, in the common practice, the box constraints with respect to the system state variables and system input variables are also taken into consideration in the MPC problem.
-Then it follows that the optimization problem~\eqref{eq:opt_individual_2} can be generalized and represented by
+Besides, as a common practice, the limits of the system state variables and system input variables are also taken into consideration, which are represented as box constraints in the MPC problem.
+Then, it follows that the problem~\eqref{eq:opt_individual_2} can be generalized and represented by